PaolaFoc/Vision-Perception-project/README.md

 in this phase only the generator is trained, using as loss the similarity score between the generated immage and the associated caption.
 The score is provided using the pretrained CLIP architecture.

 ## Code and relative folder
 The file [gan.py](https://github.com/PaolaFoc/Vision-Perception-project/blob/main/gan.py) contains all the code developed for the project.
+In the folder there is also the notebook version.
 The original code was developed in a colab notebook, that can be found in this [drive folder](https://drive.google.com/drive/folders/1w2ErKRgulfJaPdxAECsFwf1IOHyd0qNn?usp=share_link).\
 The folder contains:
 1. the three datasets *FLickr*, *CelebA* and *Face2tex*t;